0xPoe/talks/slides.md

 [^3]: [cargo#8728](https://github.com/rust-lang/cargo/issues/8728)

 <!--
-The first tip is to always check in the `Cargo.lock` file.
+The first tip is to always check in your Cargo.lock file.

-For applications, this is standard practice to ensure reproducible builds.
-TiKV is definitely an application, even though it also contains libraries, so we committed `Cargo.lock` from the start.
+For applications, this is already a standard practice, since it guarantees reproducible builds—and Cargo actually enables this by default.

+TiKV is definitely an application.
+We have multiple binary targets, and although we also have some library targets, we’ve checked in our Cargo.lock file from the very beginning.

-This ensures everyone uses the same dependency versions and avoids surprises during builds.
+This ensures that everyone uses the exact same dependency versions and avoids surprises during builds—not only on local machines, but also in CI environments.

-Cargo has also updated its guidance for libraries.
-Today, both applications and libraries are advised to check in `Cargo.lock`, which helps keep dependency resolution consistent across environments.
+Interestingly, Cargo has also updated its guidance for libraries.
+Today, both applications and libraries are encouraged to check in Cargo.lock, which helps keep dependency resolution consistent across different environments.

-Historically, the main reason to skip `Cargo.lock` in libraries was to test against the latest dependencies.
-But that can cause unexpected breakages when a dependency releases a new version.
-By checking in `Cargo.lock`, we avoid that risk and keep control over our dependency set.
-For example, CI won’t suddenly fail because an upstream release introduced breaking changes.
+Historically, the main reason for excluding Cargo.lock in libraries was to test against the latest versions of dependencies.
+However, this often leads to unexpected breakages when an upstream dependency releases a new version.

+By checking in Cargo.lock, we avoid this kind of risk and gain full control over our dependency set.
+For example, your CI won’t suddenly fail just because an upstream release introduced a breaking change.

+This situation is quite common: a contributor submits a perfectly valid pull request, but the CI fails for reasons completely unrelated to their changes—simply because a dependency was updated.
+That can be very frustrating.

-When you do want to test against the newest dependencies, set up a separate CI job that periodically updates dependencies and runs tests.
-That way, you can catch issues early without disrupting the main workflow.
+At the same time, as a library maintainer, you may still want to understand how your project behaves with the latest dependencies.
+In that case, a good approach is to set up a separate CI job that periodically updates dependencies and runs tests.

+This way, you can catch issues early without disrupting your main development workflow.
 -->

 ---
 transition: slide-left
 ---

 # Always check in `Cargo.lock`